kyverno/website/content/en/policies/other/restrict_ingress_host.md

 ---
+type: "docs"
-title: "Unique Ingress Host"
+title: Unique Ingress Host
-category: Sample
-policyType: "validate"
+linkTitle: Unique Ingress Host
+weight: 23
 description: >
     Checks an incoming Ingress resource to ensure its hosts are unique to the cluster.
 ---